HONOR OUR LGBT ELDERS DAY

 Honor Our LGBT Elders Day on May 16th each year recognizes the thousands of people in the LGBT community who have paved the way for access and social acceptance.

 The rights and acceptance that LGBTQ individuals have today did not occur in a vacuum or happen by accident.
-Our LGBT elders worked hard to gain rights and social acceptance.
+LGBT elders worked hard to gain rights and social acceptance.
 Although LGBT’s history continues to be written, learning the history help to educate and develop understanding.
 Many pivotal events created a lasting impact, and the people behind those events deserve recognition.

 HOW TO OBSERVE #HonorOurLGBTEldersDay

 During Honor Out LGBT Elders Day, community centers, faith organizations, educational institutions, and aging service providers recognize the lives of LGBT older adults and honor their contributions to history.

 Organize an event giving LGBT elders an opportunity to speak about their experiences.
 Host a luncheon, tea, or seminar recognizing LGBT elders for their contributions in your community.
 Create a badge for social media and change your profile letting others know you honor your LBGT elders.
 Learn about the Stonewall Riots or the history of the National Gay and Lesbian Taskforce.

 Discover more about those who came before you and share the history using #HonorOurLGBTEldersDay to post on social media.